-Referrer's Details

-Referrer 3 Details

-Referrer's Name:

-Referrer's Agency:

-Telephone:

-Email:

-Date of Referral:

 Child's Details

-Name:

-DOB: Mosaic ID:

-Ethnicity: Gender:

-Address: Sibling(s):

-Is the child open to CSWS?
+Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
-Yes / No

-Does the child have a disability or SEN?
+Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
-(Please state) Yes / No

-What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)

-What service(s) are currently working with the child?

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE

-Has the child experienced online abuse?
-(If yes, please state which online platforms/names) Yes / No

-Has a Child Exploitation (Toolkit) been complete (please delete) Yes / No Date of last toolkit:
+(Please state) Yes / No What type of educational provision does the child attend?
+(Please state details of their timetable and attendance) What service(s) are currently working with the child?
+Type of Exploitation: (please tick) CSE Both CSE & CCE Has the child experienced online abuse?
+(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation Risk Assessment (Toolkit) been completed? (please tick) (please delete) Yes / No Date of last toolkit:

-Assessed Level of Risk: No Risk Low Risk Medium R isk High Risk

-VRMP in place?
-Yes / No Has th nere been C?
-Yes / No

-Has a Mapping Yes / No Is the child part Yes / No

-Meeting taken place? , eer group ,

-of chi •

-identi fied as

-being at risk of

-itation?

-Has the child been

-discussed at MACE

-previously?

-If so, please provide a

-summary of previous MACE actions / interventions.

-What is the main

-presenting issue(s):

-What is happening right now

-for the child that you are

-concerned about in relation to potential exploitation? (eg. If

-the child is going missing, how

-often, where do they go missing to if known, what do

-missing to ij known, what do missing episodes look like?)

-Consider what the associated

-risk(s) are.
-What concern(s) are

-the presenting issue(s)

-causing?

-What are you worried will

-happen to the child?

-What or who are

-protective factor(s) in

-the child's life?
+Assessed Level of No Risk Low Risk Mediur n Risk High Risk: Risk VRMP in place?
+Yes / No Has the an FGC Ye s / No Has a Mapping Meeting taken place?
+Yes / No Is the ch of a pee of childr identifie being at exploita er group en d as risk of Ye s / No Has the child been discussed at MACE previously?
+If so, please provide a summary of previous MACE actions / interventions.
+What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
+Consider what the associated risk(s) are.
+What concern(s) are the presenting issue(s) causing?
+What are you worried will happen to the child?
+What or who are protective factor(s) in the child's life?

-TO BE COMPLETED INTER
+TO BE COMPLETED INTERNALLY:

-Screened By: Date: ferral been MACE Panel Date:
+Screened By: Date: Has the referral been accepted?
+Yes / No MACE Panel Date: If referral not accepted, please state why:

-accepted?

-Yes / No

-If referral not

-accepted, please state

-why:

-Appendix 9 Radicalisation Response Checklist
+Appendix 7 Radicalisation Response Checklist